faester/Jppol.Auth.LoginExample/README.md

 It will perform a round trip to the auth.jppol.dk and assume a token is returned.

 There is no error handling and nothing is treated securely.

+Use regular 'donet run' to start the app.